creditbard/creditbard/README.md

 ### OpenAI's ChatGPT (fictional)

-This automated symbolic account is not endorsed nor part of [OpenAI](https://openai.com/).
+This symbolic account is not endorsed nor part of [OpenAI](https://openai.com/).

 This account will appear on your contributions graph when you credit [ChatGPT](https://chat.openai.com/)'s code on a commit, adding it as a co-author.